CS50Spring2023/nuggets2-binary-brigade/IMPLEMENTATION.md

 Once grid and player are done, we run the three modules together to see if games can successfully be made and updated.
 As we test server and client together, we will make sure that game works the way we want it to.

+#### Extra credit

+Player's can steal the gold of other players by stepping on them.
+To do this, we add to move_player to make it so that when two players collide, in addition to swapping places, the first player's gold will be set to its current gold plus the current gold of the other player, and the other player's gold will be set to zero.

 ### Grid

 #### Data structures